Raz-Dahan/pipelines/flask-jenkins/README.md

 1. Build the project by running the Jenkins pipeline job.

 2. The pipeline will deploy the Flask application on the EC2 instances.
-The production instance will serve the website with the Alpaca GIF of the day.
+The production instance will serve the website with the crypto coins currencies.

 3. Access the website by entering the production instance's public IP address in your web browser.

-4. Every time you refresh the website, a new random Alpaca GIF of the day will be displayed.

 The project keeps track of the last 5 builds in an S3 bucket.